wp-plugins/globe-gateway-e4/readme.txt

 * Updated plug-in name from Globe Gateway e4 to Global Gateway e4.
 * Updated HTML code for better formatting.
 * Added screen shots.

+= 0.0.4 =
+* The Plugin now creates 2 files in the plug-in directory.
+	One holding the xlogin and transaction key, the 2nd one only submitting the transaction.
+	This is for added for security
+* You are now able to view the X Login and Transaction Key from the file.
+* Fixed uninstall.
+When you remove the plug-in, all the file that came with the plug-in will be deleted.
+* Made the Amount field  required in the HTML code.